Lectures on Jacques Herbrand as a Logician: Finitistic Proof Theory of Classical Logic

 \herbrand's work on logic falls into the area of what is called {\em proof theory}\/ today. \ More specifically, he is concerned with the {\em finitistic} analysis of {\em two-valued} (\ie\ {\em classical}\/), {\em\firstorder}\/ logic and its relationship to sentential, \ie\ propositional logic.

-Over the millenia, logic developed as {\em proof theory}.
-The key observation of the ancient Greek schools, first formulated by \aristotlename\ \aristotlelifetime, .2em is that certain patterns of reasoning are valid irrespective of their actual denotation. \ From ``all men are mortal'' and ``Socrates is a man'' we can conclude that ``Socrates is mortal\closequotecomma irrespectively of Socrates' most interesting personality and the contentious meaning of ``being mortal'' in this and other possible worlds. \ The discovery of those patterns of reasoning, called {\em syllogisms}, where meaningless symbols are used instead of everyday words, was the starting point of the known history of mathematical logic in the ancient world. \ For over two millenia, the development of these rules for drawing conclusions from given assumptions just on the basis of their {\em syntactical form} was the main subject of logic.
+Over the millennia, logic developed as {\em proof theory}. .1em A key observation of the ancient Greek schools is that certain patterns of reasoning are valid irrespective of their actual denotation.
+From ``all men are mortal'' and ``Socrates is a man'' we can conclude that ``Socrates is mortal'' ---~irrespective of Socrates' most interesting personality and the contentious meaning of ``being mortal'' in this and other possible worlds.
+The discovery of patterns of reasoning, such as these {\em syllogisms}, where meaningless symbols can be used instead of everyday words, was the starting point of the known history of logic in the ancient world. .2em For over two millennia, the development of these rules for drawing conclusions from given assumptions just on the basis of their {\em syntactical form}\/ was the main subject of logic.

-{\em Model theory} --- on the other hand --- the study of formal languages and their interpretation, became a respectable way of logical reasoning through the seminal works of \loewenheimname\ \loewenheimlifetime\ and \tarskiname\ \tarskilifetime. \ \ Accepting the actual infinite, model theory considers the set-theoretic semantical structures of a given language. \ With \tarski's work, the relationship between these two areas of logic assumed overwhelming importance --- as captured in our little anecdote of the \firstsectionname\ (\sectref{section Still ten minutes to go}), where `\math\models' \nolinebreak signifies model-theoretic validity and `\tightyields' \nolinebreak denotes proof-theoretic derivability.\footnote {As we will discuss in \sectref{section herbrand loewenheim skolem}, \herbrandname\ still had problems in telling `\tightyields' and `\math\models' apart: \ For instance, he blamed \loewenheim\ for not showing consistency of \firstorder\ logic, which is a property related to \herbrand's \nolinebreak `\tightyields\closesinglequotecommaextraspace but not to \loewenheim's \nolinebreak `\math\models\closesinglequotefullstopextraspace}
+{\em Model theory} --- on the other hand --- the study of formal languages and their interpretation, became a respectable way of logical reasoning through the seminal works of \loewenheimname\ \loewenheimlifetime\ and \tarskiname\ \tarskilifetime. \ \ Accepting the actual infinite, model theory considers the set-theoretic semantical structures of a given language. \ With \tarski's work, the relationship between these two areas of logic assumed overwhelming importance --- as captured in our little anecdote of the \firstsectionname\ (\sectref{section Still ten minutes to go}), where `\math\models' \nolinebreak signifies model-theoretic validity and `\tightyields' \nolinebreak denotes proof-theoretic derivability.\loewenheimindex\footnote{ As we will discuss in \sectref{section herbrand loewenheim skolem}, \herbrandname\ still had problems in telling `\tightyields' and `\math\models' apart: \ For instance, he blamed \loewenheim\ for not showing consistency of \firstorder\ logic, which is a property related to \herbrand's \nolinebreak `\tightyields\closesinglequotecommaextraspace but not to \loewenheim's \nolinebreak `\math\models\closesinglequotefullstopextraspace}